Know What To Expect With In Chapter 7 Bankruptcy Timeline

 Five or six months after filing: After the Creditors’ Meeting, the legal system proceeds and your attorney handles most issues, if any arise.
 In most cases, you will receive a final discharge from the bankruptcy court within six months, and you will be able to start fresh.

 What Is The Timeline For Getting Out Of Debt?
-Call Us For A Consultation.
+Call Me For A Consultation.